Sockeye: a language for analyzing hardware documentation: Introduction

+\system uses a single \gls{dsl} to express the behavior of the hardware, the software that configures it, \emph{and} the desired security properties.
+It is just expressive enough for these three forms of specification, while also supporting efficient \emph{bug and proof finding} based on \gls{smt} solving.

-We applied \system to 8 different \glspl{soc} for which we had access to programming reference manuals.
-In addition to identifying many important ambiguities in the documentation, \system found 2 critical documentation errors, reproduced 2 known hardware bugs, and discovered a previously-unknown hardware vulnerability, which we have reported to the vendor.
+We applied \system to eight different real-world platforms for which we had access to documentation and, in most cases, hardware boards.
+On the bug-finding side, we identified numerous important ambiguities in the documentation, found two critical documentation errors, reproduced two known hardware bugs, and discovered a \emph{previously-unknown critical vulnerability present in shipping hardware}, which we have reported to the vendor and has since been fixed by them.
+On the proof side, we developed four proofs about security properties for three of our modeled platforms.